artemgilmanov/DataStructures/Array/about.md

     return result;
 }
 ```
 The above approach, although correct, is an inefficient way of solving the problem.
-This is because it uses
+This is because it uses O(length) extra space.
-O
-(
-length
-)
-O(length) extra space.

 Instead, we could iterate over the original input Array itself, overwriting every even-indexed element with its own square.
 This way, we won't need that extra space.
 It is this technique of working directly in the input Array, and not creating a new Array, that we call in-place.
 In-place Array operations are a big deal for programming interviews, where there is a big focus on minimising both time and space complexity of algorithms.